 Are they applying the learning in practice?

-You’ll also need to be aware that behaviour change can only be expected to happen in a conducive environment.
+You also need to be aware that behaviour change can only happen in a conducive environment.

-This could indeed be the case, but it could be that learning did take place, but the learners are simply not applying it.
+This could indeed be the case, but it could be that learning did take place, but the learners aren’t applying it.

-There are various reasons why learning might not be applied, such as the manager not allowing them to apply the new knowledge, or not providing supporting opportunities for them to practice.
+There are many reasons why learning might not be applied, such as the manager not allowing them to apply the new knowledge, or not providing supporting opportunities for them to practice.

 The reasons can also be more intrinsic such as the employee having no desire to apply the knowledge or lacking the confidence.

 Managers will have a big role to play in creating a learning culture in their organisation that involves longitudinal observation and data collection.
-Despite this, managers are also under time pressures and may need learning professionals for support to devote time to motivating line-managers to prioritise this activity.
+Despite this, managers are also under time pressures and may need learning professionals to support them to devote time to motivating line-managers to prioritise this activity.

 In Level 3 you’ll be looking to answer some key questions:

-2. Are learners able to train others with their new knowledge, behaviour, or skills?
+Are learners able to train others with their new knowledge, behaviour or skills?

-For Level 3 evaluation to be successful you’ll need to get managers on-board and make the evaluation process as effortless, easy, and straight-forward as possible to carry out.
+For Level 3 evaluation to be successful you need to get managers on-board and make the evaluation process as easy, simple and straightforward as possible for them to carry out.

 The following are examples of what can be used to measure the learner’s behaviour change: